zhumingcheng697/Live-Web/chat-plaza-ultra/README.md

    }, 100);
    ```

-5. Whenever I get an updated volume data, I add it to the `Map` and determine which peer has the loadest volume.
+5. Whenever I get an updated volume data, I add it to the `Map` and determine which peer has the loudest volume.

    ```js
    function onData(data, simplePeerWrapper) {